MevenBertrand/MevenBertrand.github.io/content/pages/about-en.md

 Lang: en
 Author: Meven Lennon-Bertrand
 Url:
-Date: 2025-07-19
+Date: 2025-09-01
 Save_as: index.html

-Post-doctoral researcher in computer science, in the [CLASH](https://www.cl.cam.ac.uk/research/clash/) group at the University of Cambridge.
+Post-doctoral researcher in computer science at [Inria](https://www.inria.fr/en) and [IRIF](https://www.irif.fr/en/index).

-Before that, PhD student at Inria/University of Nantes in the [Gallinette team](http://gallinette.inria.fr/), under the supervision of [Nicolas Tabareau](http://tabareau.fr).
+Before that, postdoc at the University of Cambridge, and even before that PhD student in the Inria team [Gallinette](http://gallinette.inria.fr/) at the University of Nantes.
 <!-- Even before that, studied computer science and mathematics at the [ENS de Lyon](http://www.ens-lyon.fr/DI/). -->

 My main interests are dependent type theory and proofs assistants, in particular [Rocq](https://rocq-prover.org/).